juwkim/push_swap/README.md

 ```

 ## push_swap
-* A program named **push_swap** which receives a list of integers into the stack a
+* A program named **push_swap** which receives a list of integers into the stack a.
 The first argument should be at the top of the stack a.
 * The program must display the smallest list of instructions possible to sort stack a as ascending order
 * Instructions must be separaed by a newline separator and nothing else.
 * The goal is to sort the stack a with the minimum possible number of operations.
 * In case of error, you must display Error followed by a newline separator on the stderr.
-* Errors include for example: some arguments are not integer, some arguments are
-	bigger than integer, and/or there are duplicates.
+* Errors include for example: some arguments are not integer, some arguments are bigger than integer, and/or there are duplicates.

 ### push_swap example
 ```